Poland’s Monuments Men: Estreicher, Lorentz & Others

 Stanisław Mikulicz-Radecki, Franciszek Galera & others: the escape of The Battle of Grunwald

 For political reasons, The Battle of Grunwald was an especially valuable work of art for the Germans.
-Instructed by Goebbels himself, the authorities of the General Governorate, offered a reward for the disclosure of the whereabouts of Jan Matejko's painting, initially setting the bounty at 2 million Reichsmarks and then raising it to 10 million.
+Instructed by Goebbels himself, the authorities of the General Governorate offered a reward for the disclosure of the whereabouts of Jan Matejko's painting – initially setting the bounty at 2 million Reichsmarks and then raising it to 10 million.
 All to no avail.

 Workers dismantled the fence that separated the museum from neighboring estates, pretending they were repairing it.
-A carriage drove up. […] In the afternoon, the huge cylinder was carried to the carriage, covered with some old pieces of household belongings to create the impression that someone was moving house, and the platform rode towards Tabory [municipal transportation authority].
+A carriage drove up. […] In the afternoon, the huge cylinder was carried to the carriage, covered with some old pieces of household belongings to create the impression that someone was moving house, and the platform rode towards Tabory [the municipal transportation authority].
 The conspirators went on foot.
 No one asked them who they were, no one checked what they were transporting.
 The cylinder was transported to a barn.

 When the Red Army took control of Lublin in 1944, the painting was retrieved and officially handed over to the Ministry of Culture.
-After that, it underwent restoration under the guidance of Prof. Bohdan Marconi.
+After that, it underwent restoration under the guidance of Professor Bohdan Marconi.
 Marconi himself also contributed vastly to the protection of monuments; during the war, he was involved in the operation of rescuing plafonds from the Royal Castle and kept a secret record of the collections of the National Museum.

 State decorations were awarded to such individuals as Roman Pieczyrak, Henryk Krzesiński, Michał Grzesiak, Franciszek Podleśny and Władysław Woyda.
-The Knight’s Cross of the Order of Polonia Restituta was also awarded posthumously to Franciszek Galera, chief of the municipal transportation authority Tabory Miejskie who was ignored by the authorities of the Polish People’s Republic.
+The Knight’s Cross of the Order of Polonia Restituta was also awarded posthumously to Franciszek Galera, the chief of the municipal transportation authority Tabory Miejskie, who was ignored by the authorities of the Polish People’s Republic.
 Galera found and prepared the hideaway for The Battle of Grunwald and risked his life protecting the painting from the Nazis until the end.

 Maria Beata Branicka & Adam Branicki: a rose in the pocket